 If a student or the parent or legal guardian of a student submits a signed, written request (Form 8330 F13) to the Board that indicates that the student or the parent or legal guardian does not want the student's directory information to be accessible to official recruiting representatives then the school officials of the school shall not allow that access to the student's directory information.
 The Board shall ensure that students and parents and guardians are notified of the provisions of the opportunity to deny release of Directory information.
-Public notice shall be given regarding the right to refuse disclosure to any or all "directory information" including in the armed forces of the United States and the service academies of the armed forces of the United States.
+Public notice shall be given regarding the right to refuse disclosure to any or all "directory information" including in the armed forces of the United States.